adamklingbaum/adamklingbaum/README.md

 I love to solve problems and write code.

-Other interests: 💪. fitness • 🎸  guitar • ⛷️  skiing
+Also passionate about: 💪. fitness • 🎸  guitar • ⛷️  skiing

 ## Core skills